darHH/tp/docs/UserGuide.md

 listsports
 ```

-This displays all sports in alphabetical order with numbers for reference.
+This displays all sports in alphabetical order with numbers for reference:

 ![Listing All Sports](images/listsports_command.png)